sjhhh3/VibrationPixcelDetector/README.md

 # VibrationPixelDetector ![version](https://img.shields.io/badge/Version-1.0-blue.svg)
 A software that analyzes the vibration of the region of interest in video.
 Plotting the line chart of POI relative motivation for both vertical and horizontal.
-Exporting the csv file of POI coordination.
+Exporting the csv file of POI coordinates.
 OpenCV tracking APIs used.
 Tkinter user interface made.